-The area around Westgate, on the northwest edge of Bradford, grew rapidly during the mid 19th century, with an influx of Irish immigrants to work in the mills.
+The area around Westgate, on the northwest edge of Bradford, grew rapidly during the mid-nineteenth century, with an influx of Irish immigrants to work in the mills.
 St Patrick’s was founded by Canon Thomas Harrison, from St Mary’s (the first Catholic church in Bradford, originally built in 1824-5).
 Local anti-Catholic feeling was such that it was necessary to conduct the transaction in the greatest secrecy, employing two intermediaries.
 The sellers, Misses Mary and Elizabeth Rawson, were later furious to discover that the land they sold in 1850 was to be used for a Catholic church.

-Architect: George Goldie
+Architect: Weightman, Hadfield & Goldie

 Original Date: 1852

-Conservation Area: Yes
+Conservation Area: No

-Listed Grade: II
+Listed Grade: Grade II